Volue-Public/energy-mesh-python/docs/source/mesh_functions.rst

 Mesh functions
 ---------------

 **Expressions** can be used to access **functions** available in Mesh.
 The result of a calculation based on a function is a temporary time series, i.e. a time series which is not in the database.
-Every time the calculation expression is run, values are calculated for the temporary time series, which can then be displayed in a table.
+Every time the calculation expression is run, values are calculated for the temporary time series.
 However, the result is only available when the Mesh session is open.

-The Mesh :doc:`search language <mesh_search>` can be used inside functions to find specific objects to work on.
+The Mesh :doc:`search language <mesh_search>` can be used with functions to find specific objects to work on.

 Definition of a Mesh function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~